 The submission of a fee appeal does not guarantee approval.
 In addition, the submission of an appeal does not extend the due date for outstanding tuition and fees or other charges while awaiting a decision by the Fee Appeals Committee.
 Charges not paid by the due date will be assessed the late payment fee.

-If the appeal is denied, the decision of the Fee Appeals Committee may be appealed first to the University Controller, then to the Vice President for Business, Finance, and Facilities, as designee of the President, who has final authority within the University.
+If the appeal is denied, the decision of the Fee Appeals Committee may be appealed first to the University Controller, then to the Vice President for Finance and Administration, as designee of the President, who has final authority within the University.